Last updated on 09 December 2025

 Retail occupier market

-• The Q1 2025 RICS UK Commercial Property Survey shows a net balance of -13% for retail occupier demand, down from -12% in Q4 2024, although still well up on negative balances of well below -20% seen for much of the period since 2020.
+• The Q3 2025 RICS UK Commercial Property Survey reports a net balance of –21% for retail occupier demand, a sharp deterioration from –13% in Q2 and the weakest reading since 2022.

 • Following a sharp decline from 2018-2021, average retail rental values have increased modestly since 2022, according to MSCI.
-Average annual retail rental value growth has continued to accelerate, standing at 1.9% in May, compared with 0.9% a year ago, and the highest rate since 2008 (MSCI Monthly Index).
+Average annual retail rental value growth has continued to accelerate, standing at 2.5% in October 2025, compared with 0.9% a year ago, and the second-highest rate since 2008 (MSCI Monthly Index).

-• The all-retail trend masks significant variation, depending on the type of property and location.
-Average rents for standard (high street) shops have been rising since May 2023, with the annual rate accelerating to 1.4% in May 2025 (MSCI Monthly Index).
-Over the three months to May 2025, the increase was 0.6%, the equivalent of 2.4% over one year, ahead of the actual annual rate.
+• Average rents for standard (high street) shops have been rising since May 2023, with the annual rate accelerating to 3.4% in October 2025 (MSCI Monthly Index).
+Over the three months to October 2025, the rate of increase accelerated sharply to 0.9%, the equivalent of 3.8% over one year, slightly ahead of the actual annual rate.

-• Average rental value growth in the retail warehouse subsector was 2.5% in the 12 months to May 2025, up from a recent low of 0.6% per annum in June 2023, although down slightly from a recent peak of 2.7% in April.
-On a quarterly basis, growth stands at 0.4% (three months to May 2025), the annual equivalent of 1.6% (MSCI Monthly Index).
+• Average rental value growth in the retail warehouse subsector was 2.9% in the 12 months to October 2025, up from a recent low of 0.6% per annum in June 2023.
+On a quarterly basis, growth stands at 1.1% (three months to October 2025), the annual equivalent of 4.0% (MSCI Monthly Index).

-• The annual rate of average rental growth for UK shopping centres finally turned positive at the start of this year and has accelerated quite rapidly, reaching 2.0% in April, and remaining at this rate in May.
-During the three months to May, rental growth was 0.6%, the annual equivalent of 2.4%.
+• The annual average rental growth rate for UK shopping centres turned positive at the start of the year and reached 2.0% in April and May, where it has broadly held steady, currently standing at 1.9% in October.
+During the three months to October, rental growth was 0.6%, equivalent to an annualised rate of 2.5%.

 Office occupier market